Content updated February 2026

 Introduction

-If you are a Spanish tax resident with assets abroad exceeding €50,000, you are required to file Modelo 720, the declaration of foreign assets.
-This mandatory filing is essential for tax compliance and avoiding significant fines.
-Non-residents are generally not required to file unless they recently became tax residents in Spain.
+If you are a tax resident in Spain and hold assets abroad exceeding €50,000, you are required to file Modelo 720, the declaration of foreign assets.

 Who Needs to File Modelo 720?